-- Employee Entitlements - Continue pay as normal
+Continue pay as normal

-If your employer directs you not to attend work (for reasons unrelated to a downturn in business i.e. they are not placing you on lay off)\and you are willing and able to work, it is your employer's decision so they should continue to pay you.
+If your employer directs you not to attend work (for reasons unrelated to a downturn in business i.e. they are not placing you on lay off) and you are willing and able to work, it is your employer's decision so they should continue to pay you.

-- Government Income Supports - Pandemic Unemployment Payment
+Pandemic Unemployment Payment

-If you are asked to stay at home on a permanent basis due to Covid-19 and your employer is not paying you, you may be eligible for the Pandemic Unemployment Payment.
+If you are asked to stay at home on a permanent basis due to Covid-19 and your employer is not paying you, you may be eligible for the Pandemic Unemployment Payment (PUP).

-This is a payment of $\in$ 350 per week for up to 12 weeks and is designed for employees and self-employed people who have lost their jobs due to Covid-19.
+The PUP is a payment of up to €350 per week for the duration of the pandemic and is designed for employees and self-employed people who have lost their jobs due to Covid-19.
+The rate of payment is linked to your previous average gross weekly earnings: